 HOMELESS, MIGRANT, RUNAWAY, AND HEAD START

 Children who meet the definition of homeless, migrant, or runaway, and children participating in their school’s Head Start program are eligible for free meals.
 Please contact Carol Bjordahl for assistance at 805-389-2100.

-The legal responsibility must be through a foster care agency or court to qualify for free meals.
-A foster child may be included as a household member if the foster family chooses to apply for their nonfoster children on the same application and must report any personal income earned by the foster child.
-If the nonfoster children are not eligible, this does not prevent a foster child from receiving free meals.
+The legal responsibility must be through a foster care agency or court to qualify for benefits.
+A foster child may be included as a household member if the foster family chooses to apply for their non-foster children on the same application and must report any personal income earned by the foster child.
+If the non-foster children are not eligible, this does not prevent a foster child from receiving benefits.

 If you do not agree with the school's decision regarding your application’s determination or the result of verification, you may discuss it with the hearing official.
 You also have the right to a fair hearing, which may be requested by calling or writing to the following: Chris Johnston, PVSD, 600 Temple Ave, Camarillo, CA 93010, 805-389-2100.

 Your child’s eligibility status from the previous school year will continue into the new school year for up to 30 operating days or until a new determination is made.
-When the carryover period ends, your child will be charged the full price for meals, unless the household receives a notification letter for free or reduced-price meals.
+When the carryover period ends, and you feel your household may be entitled to additional benefits, you must complete a 23/24 School Benefit Form here .
 School officials are not required to send a reminder or expired eligibility notices.

 Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.), should contact the agency (state or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing, or have speech disabilities may contact USDA through the Federal Relay Service at 800-877-8339.
 Additionally, program information may be made available in languages other than English.